Q: What is Kryptos?

 Q: Is Sanborn still alive?

 Yes, alive and kicking.
-He was born in 1945, and makes his home in Georgetown.
+He was born in 1945, and makes his home on an island in southeastern Maryland.

 Q: What ever happened to Ed Scheidt?